 A worn-out ice cube tray can easily get a second life as a plant tray for seeds.
 First, use a power drill to make small drainage holes in the bottom of each section.

-Place the ice trays in a growing tray or on a baking sheet with four raised sides.
-Then, fill it with soil and seeds and water.
+Place the ice trays in a growing tray or on a baking sheet

 There are many ways to start your garden.
-Choose time-saving seed starters like mats, sheets and pellets.
+Choose time-saving seed starters like mats and pellets.
 Create an indoor growing station with mini greenhouses and germination kits.
 Take items you'd usually throw away and upcycle them into growing containers.
 Whichever seed starting idea is right for you, The Home Depot can help you get the materials you need for your gardening project.
 Use The Home Depot Mobile App to locate products and check inventory.
 We’ll take you to the exact aisle and bay.